emil9061/nextcloud/README.md

 Role Variables
 --------------

-Default variables you can view and in defaults/main.yml.
+Default variables you can view in defaults/main.yml.

 Usage
 ----------------